 Features

-- Comprehensive data integration and management platform.
+- Enables a comprehensive data integration and management platform.

 - Includes data cataloging for effective metadata management.